Frequently Asked Questions

 -

-Therapy with me is the place where you can let the mess out.
+Working with me is the place where you can let the mess out.
 You don’t need to perform or hold everything together here.
-The work is paced, contained and designed to support lasting change, not quick fixes.

 -